Ring of Champions

 Eddie Burns (Bulldog no.16) is one of the true immortals of the Canterbury-Bankstown Club.

-A local junior, Burns was an inaugural Bulldog in 1935 and played in the Club's very first reserve grade match, before making his first-grade debut in Round 3 against Balmain.
+A local junior, Burns was a member of the inaugural side in 1935 and played in the Club's very first reserve grade match, before making his first-grade debut in Round 3 against Balmain.

-Steve Folkes (1978-1991)
+Steve Folkes (1978-89, 1991)

-A beloved Clubman, Coach and figure, Steven Folkes (Bulldog no.432) holds a distinguished place in Canterbury-Bankstown's long and esteemed history.
+Abeloved clubman, coach and figure, Steven Folkes (Bulldog no.432) holds a distinguished place in Canterbury-Bankstown's long and esteemed history.

-A local junior with Bankstown Sports, Folkes rose to grade as a halfback in 1977, becoming a regular member of the Under 23 team and played in the play offs.
-His rise through the Club's system saw him move to the middle of the field.
+A local junior with Bankstown Sports, Folkes rose to grade in 1977, becoming a regular member of the Under 23s team as a halfback, before moving further infield with his rise through the Club's system.

-During his time in reserve grade, he set the record for most tries in a game with four - before getting an opportunity in first-grade to debut as a replacement against South Sydney in 1978.
+During his time in reserve grade, he set the record for most tries in a game with four before getting an opportunity in first-grade to debut as a replacement against South Sydney in 1978.

-His first of sixteen games as captain came in 1984, the same year he would help Canterbury lift the Premiership trophy, doing so again the following season where he was awarded Life Membership of the Football Club.
+His first of sixteen games as Captain came in 1984, the same year he would help Canterbury lift the Premiership trophy, doing so again the following season where he was awarded Life Membership of the Football Club.

-Another Premiership victory came in 1988 against Balmain, while Folkes' commitment to the Canterbury cause saw another personal milestone achieved in 1989, where he became the first player to achieve 300 Club games.
+Another Premiership victory came in 1988 against Balmain, while Folkes' commitment to the Canterbury cause saw another personal milestone achieved in 1989, where he became the first player since 1935 to achieve 300 Club games.

 Steven continued with the Club as a trainer and was appointed Reserve Grade coach in 1996, leading the team to win the reserve grade Super League Grand Final against Auckland.